reinhart1010/nix/docs/en/osx/pbcopy.md

 # pbcopy

 Copy data from `stdin` to the clipboard.
+Comparable to pressing Cmd + C on the keyboard.
 More information: <https://ss64.com/osx/pbcopy.html>.

 - Place the contents of a specific file in the clipboard: